-Washington State University Extension in partnership with county Conservation Districts and Pest Boards announce availability of cost share funds for the removal and testing of trees infected with X-disease and Little cherry disease to slow the spread of these devastating pathogens.
+Washington State University Extension in partnership with county Conservation Districts and Pest Boards announce the availability of cost-share funds for the removal and testing of trees infected with X-disease and Little cherry disease to slow the spread of these devastating pathogens.
 Funding is available through a grant from the Washington State Department of Agriculture Specialty Crop Block Grants.
 Funding is available beginning October 1, 2021, pending USDA approval.

 Eligible cherry, peach, nectarine, plum and other stone fruit orchards must have suffered a tree loss due to confirmed X-disease phytoplasma or Little cherry virus.
 The affected orchard must be within 10 miles of other orchards owned by another legal entity.
 Greater than 20 trees must have been removed with costs incurred after 9/30/2021.
 Reimbursement levels are up to 50% cost share for up to ten acres (up to $7,500 per applicant).
 A total of $225,000 will be disbursed over three years.